 Duke Has Awesome Food

-There was BBQ, Indian, Italian, Latin American, Country, Asian, a pub, and a garden market at the Brodhead Center which we ate at.
-Throughout the dining hall, they had Vegan, kosher, halal, etc… options.
+There was BBQ, Indian, Italian, Latin American, Country, Asian, a pub, and a garden market at the Brodhead Center where we ate at.
+Throughout the dining hall, they had Vegan, kosher, halal, etc. options.

-The swipes contain a food plan you choose when you came to Duke.
+The swipes contain a food plan you chose when you came to Duke.
 Additionally, you are given a certain amount of food points you can use at dining halls or around Durham.